posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Sanity checks and appropriate messages when running with invalid parameters to lang=, name=, passepartout=, etc.
 - [o] uncaught exception: Error querying directory contents from GitHub repository
 - [o] Control language sort order.
 Maybe put most-spoken western languages (English, Spanish) first?
-- [o] Can the quality of the thumbnail summary images be improved to make the text actually readable?
+- [o] Can the quality of the thumbnail thumbnail images be improved to make the text actually readable?
-- [o] Shall we also generate high-res summary images?
+- [o] Shall we also generate high-res thumbnail images?
 - [o] Multi-single-page open via "All" does not work in Chromium
 - [o] Re-enable "All" button when it works in Chrome again
 - [o] Maybe the chooser list grows too long and we need another kind of selector for exploring
 - [o] Improve the ``has_diacritics`` function to differentiate between characters with ascender vs. descender diacritics.
 - [o] Use only black SVG variants, throw away the others
-- [o] Would it be cool to be able to click on the summary image and open single posters by image map links?
+- [o] Would it be cool to be able to click on the thumbnail image and open single posters by image map links?
-- [o] Maybe display the single-page links below the summary image and color the buttons appropriately?
+- [o] Maybe display the single-page links below the thumbnail image and color the buttons appropriately?
 - [o] Can we load fonts on demand only when required by the respective poster?
+- [o] Refactor code to be more OO

 CSS image masks
 ===============